zmahfuz0613/react-components-functional/readme.md

 ## Framing

 ### What is a Frontend Framework?
-(5 min / 10:05)
+(5 min / 0:05)

 - A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.
-- Express is a framework that runs on the server, receiving incoming request from the client, preforming some work that you have defined, and returning some response to the client.
-Front-end frameworks run in the client's browser, receive input from interactions with the page, perform some work that you have defined, and make any updates necessary.
+- Express is a framework that runs on the server, receives incoming requests from the client, performs some work that you have defined, and returns a response to the client.
+React is a front-end framework, which runs in the browser only.
+It makes building complex user interfaces easier.
 - Frameworks can help standardize code, give you additional functionality and performance, and can help get your code off the ground faster.
-- There are [many](https://stateofjs.com/2017/front-end/) front end frameworks and each go about solving problems of how state is managed, updated, and represented by a view but there are many commonalities.
+- There are [many](https://stateofjs.com/2017/front-end/) front end frameworks and each go about solving problems of how state is managed, updated, and displayed on the page in their own way, but there are many commonalities.
 - There is a lot of debate over whether frontend frameworks count as frameworks at all -- some people say that they are just libraries and should be referred to as such.

 ### What is ReactJS?
-(5 min / 10:10)
+(5 min / 0:10)

 React is a JavaScript library used to craft modern day UI and views for the front-end in web applications.